George R. Cavender: Senior faculty (1976–1990)

 Cavender became the School of Music's Director of Development and School Relations in 1976 and served in that capacity until 1982 when he took on the new role of Coordinator of Special Events which he held until 1990.

 Retirement, awards, and honors (1990–2004)

 In 1982, the Northern Michigan University Alumni Association honored Cavender with its Distinguished Alumni Award.

 On May 1, 1990, the Regents of the University of Michigan named Cavender a Professor Emeritus of Music just prior to his retirement from faculty life on May 31 of that same year.

 A Michigan Marching Band scholarship is named in honor of George Cavender.

 The George R. Cavender Tower, an observation tower built at Elbel Field is also named in Cavender's honor.

 Personal life

 George was married to Florence.
-He had a son named David, a daughter named Patricia, and several grandchildren.
+He had a son named David, a daughter named Patricia, and several grandchildren including Brendan Cavender, Carly Cavender, Brian Crick, and Cathleen Crick.
 He died on March 2, 2004, in Ann Arbor after a prolonged illness.
 He is buried in Fort Custer National Cemetery.